 The fairing was done in two batches… First I did the side that would be sandwiched to the hull.
 This was probably my better out of the two in terms of epoxy mix – the final product was about the color and texture of creamy peanut butter that had been warmed up slightly.
 Naturally, I did not get any photos of this. 🙂

 The 2nd batch was applied to the visible edges of the gunwales, again only on and near the joints to fair the opposing sides.
 This batch was a little more textured, I think my confidence on how the first batch turned out lead me to mix in too much sawdust.
 Of course, I did get a photo of this.

 Two of the gunwales (one inwale and one outwale) are a little darker than the other set.
 Right now I have them laid out with a light/dark combination on both sides, not sure if I’ll install it that way or keep the darker pieces together.

 Here’s a light/dark pair.
 The top piece is only oiled on the right half.

 Closeup of an inwale & outwale pair before wiping off excess oil.
-The dark is a shadow as I mostly have time to work on it at night.
+The dark on the bottom rail is due to a shadow, the majority of time I have to work on this is at night.